 - Sunglasses for driving home

-- Come wearing your contact lenses.
-Bring the CL boxes and solution.
+- Come wearing your glasses.
+Bring your CL boxes and solution.

 - A list of all the current medications you use including eye drops.

 - All the eyeglasses and sunglasses you don’t use and would like to donate.